-(a)(b) What did you do that you wish you had not done?
-Why? (a) (c) What did you learn from the behavior of others? (a)(d) What did you learn about your team's dynamics and effectiveness? (a) (e) What do you plan to do differently in the next round as a result of your expe erience in the simulation today?
+- (a) What did you learn about yourself as a leader or team member from your actions during this experience? - (b) What did you do that you wish you had not done?
+Why? - (c) What did you learn from the behavior of others? - (d) What did you learn about your team's dynamics and effectiveness? - (e) What do you plan to do differently in the next round as a result of your experience in the simulation today?

-3. Team Presentation (10%)
+3. Team Presentation (15%)